 Note that there are charges levied for the accreditation process, together with a requirement for a site visit to be carried out by an official representative of the CILT International team.
 The accreditation process cannot be completed within an official CILT visit to the location, and this will include applications from Universities who are offering their degrees through overseas partnerships.

 The cost of the visit should be borne by the training provider, but we often ask the local CILT organisation to help by organising multiple visits to keep costs affordable.
-The local, International Professional Development Co-ordinator will be able to give individual advice on this area once an initial enquiry is received.
+The local, International Education Services and Development Manager will be able to give individual advice on this area once an initial enquiry is received.
 Where there is a local CILT organisation in place, only CILT International can formally approve the centre, although we listen carefully to the views of the local CILT on each application.

 Where there is a Territorial Organisation in place, normally they will carry out any vetting and assessment processes within that country, although the standards and process are set by CILT International.

 Therefore we have a rigorous application and testing process in place to make sure the standards are kept high, as well as a re-accreditation process which normally needs to be carried out every 3 years.